CharlotteGale/design_multi-class_program/README.md

         # Returns:
         #   Nothing
         # Side Effects:
-        #   Adds an instance of DiaryEntry to self.dairy_entries
+        #   Adds an instance of DiaryEntry to self.diary_entries
         pass

     def read_all(self):